internetstandards/Internet.nl/documentation/Docker-deployment.md

 ## Metrics (grafana/prometheus)

 The default deployment includes a metrics collection system.
 It consists of a Prometheus metrics server with various exporters and a Grafana frontend.
 To view metrics and graphs visit: `https://example.com/grafana/`.
-Authentication is configured using the `MONITORING_AUTH` variable.
+Authentication is configured using the `MONITORING_AUTH_RAW` variable.

 Also see: [Metrics](Docker-metrics.md)